tlentz/d2modmaker/README.md

 Thanks!

 # Change Log
+## v0.5.2-alpha-20
+* Set Generator default to false to work around the ui bug.
+* Fix for PerfectProps doing "r=" proptypes
 ## v0.5.2-alpha-19
 * Set PropScoreMultiplier to 1 if user had set it to 0  (thx Speculator)
 * Fix Seeds.txt code to write correct seed, and in addition write SetsSeed.